openshift-pipelines/pipelines-as-code/docs/cli.md

 ### Resolve

 `tkn-pac resolve`: will run a pipelinerun as if it were executed by pipelines as code on service.
-It will try to detect the current git information if you run the command from your source code.
-To make it works you need to push the current revision to the target git repository and iterate the pipelinerun change with the `tkn-pac resolve` command.

 For example if you have a pipelinerun in the `.tekton/pull-request.yaml` file you can run the command `tkn-pac resolve` to see it running:

 ```yaml
 tkn pac resolve -f .tekton/pull-request.yaml|kubectl apply -f -
 ```

 Combined with a kubernetes install running on your local machine (like[Code Ready Containers](https://developers.redhat.com/products/codeready-containers/overview) or [Kubernetes Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) ) you can see your run in action without having to generate a new commit.

+If you run the command from your source code repository it will try to detect the current git information and resolve the parameters like current revision or branch.
+You can override those params with the `-p` option.
+For example if you want to use a git branch as revision and another repo name than the current repo name you can just use :

+`tkn pac resolve -f .tekton/pr.yaml -p revision=main -p repo_name=othername`

+`-f` can as well accept a directory path instead of just a filename and grab every `yaml`/`yml` from the directory.

+You can specify multiple `-f` on the command line.

+You need to make sure that git-clone task (if you use it) can access the repository to the SHA.
+Which mean if you test your current source code you need to push it first tbefore using `tkn pac resolve|kubectl apply`.

+Compared with running directly on CI, you need to explicitely specify the list of filenames or directory where you have the templates.